CRAMKUM/Agentic-workflows/README.md

+The first script talks about using open ai api key, open ai end points.

 Different kinds of workflows:
 1. Prompt chaining - In > LLM1> Gate > LLM2 > LLM3 > Out
 2. Routing - In > LLM Router > LLM1 or LLM2 or LLM3 > Out